VirginiaWe/linkedin-ai-search/README.md

 ## **🔧 Running the App**
 ### **1️⃣ Generate Embeddings**
-Before using the app, process the LinkedIn profiles:
+Before using the app, process the profiles:
 ```sh
 python backend/process_data.py
 ```